Precedent 5: Breach of flexible working regulations and part time work refusal

 Paragraph 8: The claim mentions ‘s98(4)’ just to make it clear it is talking about ordinary unfair dismissal here rather than any kind of automatic unfair dismissal.

-Paragraph 10 – strictly-speaking, regulation 10 of the Flexible Working (Procedural Requirements) Regulations 2002 does not say the ground for the decision to refuse the appeal must be one of those specified in section 80G(1)(b) of the Employment Rights Act 1996.
-However, this is a requirement for the original decision under reg 4, and presumably must apply to the reason for refusal.
+Paragraph 10 – strictly-speaking, the Employment Rights Act 1996 does not say the ground for the decision to refuse the appeal must be one of those specified in section 80G(1)(b) of the Employment Rights Act 1996.

 Except as explained, the above precedent does not cite the precise sections applicable to most of the claims.
 This is because the law is particularly difficult in this area and if you leave something out or get a section number wrong, it may cause problems later.

-Formal request made under flexible working regulations, but the regulations correctly followed by the employer: Very often the employer correctly follows the procedural requirements of the Flexible Working Regulations, but still refuses the claimant’s request.
+Formal request made under flexible working regulations, but the regulations correctly followed by the employer: Very often the employer correctly follows the requirements of section 80G of the Employment Rights Act 1996, but still refuses the claimant’s request.
 If so, the tribunal Claim will only be in respect of the refusal and will be under the Equality Act 2010.
 Paragraph 10 in the above precedent would be omitted.

 No formal request made under the flexible working regulations; informal request made by claimant is refused: It is essential to remember that the Flexible Working Regulations only provide a procedural right to have the claimant’s request to work flexibly formally considered by the employer.
 They do not provide any right to be allowed to work flexibly.
 The law which is relevant to the claimant’s actual right to work flexibly is usually under the Equality Act 2010.
 The claimant can bring a claim for indirect sex discrimination under the Equality Act 2010, even if she never used the procedure under the Flexible Working Regulations and only asked her manager informally to work part-time.
 For such a claim, paragraph 10 in the above precedent would be omitted and paragraphs 3 – 4 of the statement would be adjusted to describe any informal request made.
 Working Families does advise that eligible employees do use the formal procedure to make requests under the Flexible Working Regulations wherever possible.